By Language 45 min read

 Type Constant Notes

-HTTP CURLPROXY_HTTP the most common
+HTTP CURLPROXY_HTTP the default, and what most providers hand you

-HTTPS CURLPROXY_HTTPS proxy over TLS
+HTTPS CURLPROXY_HTTPS the hop to the proxy is itself TLS

 php

-class ProxyPool
+final class ProxyPool

 {

-private array $proxies;
+private array $penalty = [];

 private int $i = 0;

-public function __construct(array $proxies)
+public function __construct(private array $proxies)

 {